antarctica/bas-style-kit-docs/site/_core/buttons.md

 [Microsoft User Account Pictogram]({{ '/core/logos/#microsoft-user-account-pictogram' | prepend: site.baseurl }}).

 <div class="bsk-alert bsk-alert-solid bsk-alert-info bsk-alert-block bsk-alert-icon">
-  <p>To promote recognition by users, this variant should only be used where users will be signed-in using their NERC Active Directory account through Microsoft Azure (either directly or via ADFS).</p>
+  <p>To promote recognition by users, this variant <strong>MUST</strong> only be used where users will sign in using their NERC Active Directory account.</p>
-  <p><strong>Do not</strong> use this variant for other accounts, such as BAS legacy LDAP accounts, or direct sign-ins.</p>
+  <p>You <strong>MUST NOT</strong> use this variant for other accounts, such as BAS legacy LDAP accounts, or direct logins.</p>
 </div>

 {% example html %}